"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 deck equipment

-preparing for what was to be a sail to
+preparing for what was to be a sail

 their new colony.